frappe/manual_erpnext_com/manual_erpnext_com/www/contents/introduction/concepts-and-terms.md

 #### Salary Structure

-A template identifying all the components of an Employees' salary (earnings) and tax and other social security deductions.
+A template identifying all the components of an Employees' salary (earnings), tax and other social security deductions.

 > Human Resource > Salary and Payroll > Salary Structure